ajrgodfrey/ActionBook/BrailleRInAction/05-MarkdownInAction.md

 ... ... ...
 ````

+The full R markdown file can be opened in any text editor.
+A Windows user can open the file created by the `example(UniDesc)` command above, by issuing the command `Notepad("Ozone-UniDesc.Rmd")` at the R prompt.
+Opening the Windows Explorer file browser will help you select an alternative text editor; you can do this by typing `Explorer()`.

 The document header includes a code chunk that sets the options for the `knit2html()` process used to convert this file to HTML.
 This processing allows for: